|

 Total Monthly Household Income (TMHI)

 PHA payments must not exceed 80% of the total TMHI.
-The income of the AU members and of any other persons whose income is currently used in calculating the AU's grant must be counted, including but not limited to sanctioned and penalized household members and persons who are excluded by law due to their undocumented non-citizen or drug/fleeing felon status.
+The income of the AU members and of any other persons whose income is currently used in calculating the AU's grant must be counted, including but not limited to sanctioned and penalized household members and persons who are excluded by law due to their undocumented non-citizen or fleeing felon status.

 Income counted towards the TMHI includes gross earned and unearned income, including the CalWORKs grant or SSI/SSP payments.
 An AU’s CalWORKs Special Need payments and CalFresh benefits do not count as income and are not included in the TMHI.